 8.4.2.20.19 Fine Timing Measurement Range request(#2403)

 The Minimum AP Count field specifies the minimum number of fine timing measurement ranges between the requested STA and the APs listed in the Neighbor Report Subelements field that are requested.
-The value 0 is reserved.
+The value 0 and values above 15 are reserved.

 The Optional Subelements field format contains zero or more subelements, each consisting of a 1-octet